 |Monitoring||Focus on plan implementation||Focus on measuring actual impacts|

 Environmental assessment is a strong instrument as it is anchored in the legislation of a growing number of countries worldwide.
-The world map below shows the historical adoption of EIA and SEA legislation and practice worldwide.
+The world map below shows the historical adoption of ESIA and SEA legislation and practice worldwide.

 Worldmap of EIA/SEA legislation